northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

         	| GLV (-)         			 | DC Power        | Output    |

 		- *Operation:*
 		The IMD monitors the insulation resistance between the high voltage system and the ground.
-If there were to be a fault in the high voltage systems of the vehicle, the IMD would detect it and trigger the shutdown circuit.
+If there were to be a fault in the high voltage systems of the vehicle, the IMD would detect it and open the shutdown circuit.
+When the IMD opens the shutdown circuit, a red indicator light turns on and stays on until the IMD is reset.

 i.
 Functionality of the BSPD